Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 The manufacturing of triangular mailing tubes is similar to that used to produce boxes.
 They are die cut with flaps to be folded and glued.
 The main benefit of triangular cardboard mailing tubes is that they lay flat and can be stacked without rolling or shifting.
 In the majority of cases, they are made of corrugated board with flaps and come in a wide variety of lengths from ones that are less than a foot up to ones that are three to four feet.

-Unlike wound cylindrical tubes, triangular mailing tubes have a choice of types of openings.
-With one type, the tube opens at both ends with three flaps that overlap to seal the tube.
-Items to be shipped are placed in the tube much like a cylindrical tube by being slid in one end.
+Unlike cylindrical tubes, triangular mailing tubes offer different types of openings.
+One configuration features openings at both ends with three overlapping flaps to seal the tube.
+Items are inserted into the tube by sliding them through one end, similar to a cylindrical tube.

 Plastic Plug Mailing Tubes